Completeness of Care: Child Life Specialists

 Out of sheer necessity, medical environments are controlled environments.

-“Child life specialists guide children through developmentally-appropriate activities to help them gain mastery and control over their situations,” said Kelly Raymond of Canada, a certified child life specialist of nine years who has volunteered on six Operation Smile medical missions.
+“Child life specialists guide children through developmentally-appropriate activities to help them gain mastery and control over their situations,” said Kelly Raymond of Canada.
 “Children coming into the hospital don’t get to wear their own clothes, eat what they want or see what they want.
 Child life gives them a piece of control over their environment.”

 The child life area is also a place where silliness and fun is encouraged through age-appropriate play and activities, allowing kids to just be kids amid the stressful and unfamiliar environment.

 “Receiving surgery can be a potentially frightening experience – (young patients) are exposed to strangers wearing strange clothes in a strange place.
-Play helps to normalize the health care experience for kids,” said Operation Smile volunteer Robert Wing, a certified child life therapist of 20 years from New York who now works at Sidra Medical and Research Center,a women and children’s hospital in Qatar.
+Play helps to normalize the health care experience for kids,” said volunteer child life therapist Robert Wing.

 “It empowers kids and gives them coping skills.
 Some of the kids leave the medical mission saying they had a fun time.
 That’s a powerful shift from being scared and frightened.”

-The positive effects for children go beyond preparation for their individual procedures, explains Sandy Forseth, a certified child life therapist from Minnesota who has volunteered on four Operation Smile medical missions.
+The positive effects for children go beyond preparation for their individual procedures, explains certified child life therapist Sandy Forseth.

 “In the playroom, children are seeing other children with their condition.
-They’ve been shunned or shamed by other people in their communities, so I think there is positivity when they get to meet other kids with cleft lip and cleft palate,” said Forseth, a 15-year practitioner of child life who currently works at the University of Minnesota Masonic Children’s Hospital.
+They’ve been shunned or shamed by other people in their communities, so I think there is positivity when they get to meet other kids with cleft lip and cleft palate,” Sandy said.

-She added: “From being a certified child life specialist, I have seen research that shows that when children are prepared ahead of time, they heal faster because they know what to expect.”
+She added: “From being a certified child life specialist, I've seen research that shows that when children are prepared ahead of time, they heal faster because they know what to expect.”

 “Eventually, I was able to teach her about the anesthetic mask.
 We practiced blowing bubbles and then blowing up a balloon with the anesthetic mask.
 She proudly showed her mom what she learned and even brought the mask over to her so she could try.

-“When it was her time to go in for surgery, she held my hand as we walked down the hallway into the operating room… That a simple act of play can change a child’s perspective and lead to empowerment and confidence.
-It’s situations like this that keep bringing back to Operation Smile medical missions.
+“When it was her time to go in for surgery, she held my hand as we walked down the hallway into the operating room.
+That simple act of play can change a child’s perspective and lead to empowerment and confidence.
+It’s situations like this that keep bringing me back to Operation Smile medical missions."